mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3816 Agent.md

 Number Number of Motions of Motions GrantedGranted 1 1-2 9 –5 2-3 3-4 8 –2 4-5 5-6 7 0 6-7 7-10 6 1 8-9 11 5 2 10-11 12 4 3 12-13 13 3 4 14 14 2 5 15 15 1 6

 (^1) Both of these columns still apply individually if the Representative and the Accused Party are the same person. _Iklaugh sits in the court, hands in thumb-cuffed manacles but his appointed advocate stands and bows deeply to the court, particularly to the Imperial justice sitting at the stand before him.
-The advocate has a Social Standing of 8 (2 Motions) and is being tried for crimes against Law Level 5 (2 Motions).
-Iklaugh's Social Standing is a miserable 4 (_ – _2 Motions).
+The advocate has a Social Standing of8 (2 Motions) and is being tried for crimes against Law Level5 (2 Motions).
+Iklaugh's Social Standing is a miserable4 (_ – _2 Motions).
 Looking at the table, the appointed advocate will have a net total of 2 Motions to try and get some of Marchus' evidence thrown out of the case._ Once the defending representative has determined how many Motions with which he has to defend the accused, he can decide how to use them.
 Motions can be spent for the following effects:

 - Spending 1 Motion can have a case cancelled if the number of Evidence pieces is currently 0.